speth/ember/doc/sphinx/source/flame-model.rst

 Strained Flame Configurations
 =============================

-These are the models of strained flames implemented in Pyro.
+These are the models of strained flames implemented in Ember.

 .. _sec-opposed-jet: